SGunal/BridgeUpInternship_Website/README.md

   added lessons learned

 How to remove an upstream - Zoe

 Yari:

-1) I learn many commands for do many stuff
+1) I learn many commands for do many stuff.
-2) I leran how I can create folder with the terminal
+2) I leran how I can create folder with the terminal.
-3) I learn how I can create a branch
+3) I learn how I can create a branch.

 - how to integrate changes we made with the original version of file
 - How to use Git/GitHub and terminal - Maya